ryanckulp/nate_pann_ios_widget/README.md

 4. click "Untitled" at top and name the script, e.g. "Nate Pann"
 5. click Done

-to see the widget on your home screen, enable "wiggle" mode by pressing a finger down anywhere, then add Scriptable with the top-left "+" and choose the Nate Pann script you just created. you're done!
+to see the widget on your home screen, enable "wiggle" mode by holding your finger down anywhere, then add Scriptable with the top-left "+" and choose the Nate Pann script you just created. choose option "run script" under "when interacting." you're done!